codecraftingtools/codecraftingtools.github.io/_sources/design.rst.txt

 software, our tools facilitate the development of code that can be used (and reused) in a wide variety of application domains without alteration.
-The following application structure helps us achieve this goal by separating the domain-independent code from the domain-specific code:
+The following application structure helps us achieve this goal by **separating the domain-independent code from the domain-specific code**:

 Components
   Well-defined software blocks which can, ideally, be used in a